japila-books/spark-sql-internals/docs/Filter.md

-# Data Source Filter Predicate (For Filter Pushdown)
+# Data Source Filter Predicate

 `Filter` is the <<contract, contract>> for <<implementations, filter predicates>> that can be pushed down to a relation (aka _data source_).